Georges Pelletier d'Oisy: Aviation record activities

 On 24 April 1924, Pelletier d'Oisy and Adjutant Lucien Besin departed Paris eastbound in a Breguet 19.A.2 in an attempt to fly around the world.
-Their attempt ended when they crashed their airplane on a golf course in Shanghai, China.
+Their attempt ended when they crashed their airplane on a golf course in Shanghai, China on 20 May 1924.
 They had covered 10,580 miles (17,037 km) in 26 days.

 Pelletier d'Oisy was in Hong Kong when a British Royal Air Force team of aviators making an eastbound attempt to circumnavigate the world arrived there on 30 June 1924, and he traded flying stories with Squadron Leader Archibald Stuart-MacLaren and Flying Officer William Plenderleith of the British team.
 Shortly after that, he departed for Tokyo, Japan, in a Breguet 14 he had borrowed from the Republic of China government, arriving there on 17 July 1924.
 The entire trip from Paris to Tokyo had taken 120 hours in the air over 84 days.

 In June 1925, flying a Blériot-SPAD S.61, he won the Michelin Cup, completing the 2835 km course in 15hr 8 min.

+During the interwar period, joyful and talkative Pelletier d'Oisy was a popular character in France, best known by his nickname of Pivolo (phonetical pun for Pie-vole-haut -High flies the magpie- which his comrades-in-arms had coined after his habit as a flight instructor to always end a briefing by telling greener recruits the catchphrase :"et p(u)is vole haut", stressing the importance of starting air combat with an altitude advantage.